back to blog

 So the budget or annual plan is an attempt to “manifest” a certain outcome.

 No one around here can remember forecasting as a concept getting much syllabus space to any extent at college, university or on the accounting or banking professional training routes.
-Yes it was mentioned but not really elaborated on and never any training on a practical application that your CEO might recognise or might get you through the interview for an analyst role in a company or PE house.
+Yes it was mentioned but not really elaborated on and never any training on a practical application that a potential new boss might recognise to get you through the interview for an analyst role or internal move.

-Forecasting has thus been historically left to the individual to develop their skillset here based on their accounting training.
-Rarely do we see a non-financial manager build forecasting into their toolkit.
-Furthermore amongst the finance professionals, forecasting systems have often been left to the “forecaster” that accountant within the finance team with stronger spreadsheet skills.
+Forecasting has thus been historically left to the individual to develop their skillset based on their accounting training, a lone ranger in manifestation.
+Rarely do we see a non-financial manager build forecasting into their toolkit and even amongst the finance team, forecasting is often left to the person within the finance team with stronger spreadsheet skills.

 The “forecaster” is not a role in itself, routinely it’s swallowed up by the FP&A team, an analyst, treasury , systems accountant or group financial controller as part of their role, possibly because of their skills or position at the intersection of the teams or departments that are corralled in the budget or forecast processes (Often these routines make use of the same communication channels and methods).

-I hope lots of colleges or training establishments will pull us up on this we will gladly give space to their offering in an updated version of this blog.
+I hope lots of colleges or training establishments will pull us up on our reflection that forecasting didn’t get a look in on the syllabus and we will gladly give space to their offering in an updated version of this blog.

-For now, we are saying we would be happy to give more profile given to forecasting, it’s link to valuable budgets, to enriching commercial conversations across departments and the tools out there to make it happen.
+For now, we are saying we are happy to give more profile to forecasting, it’s link to valuable budgets, to enriching commercial conversations across departments and the tools out there to make it happen.

 People & Intelligence

-Maybe we have encouraged above a step change in the learning environment and elevation of forecasting as a subject matter in itself.
+Maybe we can encourage a step change in the learning environment and the elevation of forecasting as a subject matter in itself.

-Alongside this we must highlight that good forecasting results from the competent skillset and systems and very importantly “intelligence” bring the quality of communication links / relationships between the “forecaster” and all possible sources of numerical information or otherwise to increase the quality of information going into a forecast on a timely and accurate basis (whether weekly monthly or whatever).
+Alongside this we must highlight that good forecasting results from a competent skillset and systems and very importantly “intelligence”.
+By intelligence we mean quality communication links and relationships between the “forecaster” and the sources of numerical or commercial information.

-So the forecaster needs spreadsheet skills we think, accounting knowledge of how intelligence gathered plans out in a financial transaction and a significant dose of emotional intellect.
+So the forecaster will need spreadsheet or system skills, accounting knowledge, intelligence (meaning data coming from connection to other departments here) and large dose of emotional intellect to distil the intelligence into a simple-to-communicate interpretation of likely future events.
 The ability to build and maintain relationships with non-financial managers is key to forecaster success.

-Similar to our succession planning message, see Can you multitask?, we think that the ambitious accountant could pick up valuable skills and relationships during a secondment or sideways step to occupy the role which encompasses group forecasting, skills to help in interviews for more senior roles internally or elsewhere.
+Similar to our succession planning message, see Can you multitask?, we think that the ambitious accountant will pick up valuable skills and develop relationships during a secondment or sideways step to occupy the forecaster role, adding skills that will help in interviews for more senior roles in days to come.

 Again the win for the company is to rotate staff into the role to give coverage on the skillset and also wash it around the business thereby enhancing group forecasting as the secondee takes the skills back to their department, it’s win win.